hedgeserv/ember-table-addon-demo-app/README.md

 ### Build script

-You can run `install-dependencies.sh` instead of manual installation
+You can run `install-dependencies.sh [Path]` instead of manual installation

+Parameter [Path]:

+* If you use it by local, path should equal your project parent path.
+Such as "~/GitHubProject/HedgeServ" (Note: ember-table-addon and ember-table-addon-demo-app should in same folder)

+* If you use it by Jenkins, path should equal Jenkins project parent path.
+Such as "/Users/hedgebeijing/.jenkins/workspace"

 ### Build manual